olin/olinomic/rules.md

 When a player earns a style through mechanisms in this rule, they lose any styles previously earned through mechanisms in this rule.

 This Rule was previously known as Rule 314

+## 320
+### "What's a Turn?"
+One turn consists of three parts in this order

+1. The player whose turn it is proposes one rule-change (the proposal can be amended until the initiation of an adoption mechanism and can not be re-amended until the end of that adoption mechanism or the end of part 2, whichever comes first).
+2. The rule-change undergoes at least one process to determine if it is adopted.
+This part of the turn ends immediately when a rule-change is adopted or, after at least one such process, when the player whose turn it is or the Judge decides that this part of the turn is over.
+3. The Gamemaster awards (C + 10 - R) points, where C is the ordinal number of the proposal and R is the number of the last rule-change enacted before a player won, to the player whose turn it is, if the rule was adopted.

+This Rule was previously known as Rule 202

 # _GN: Trash_
 _GN: The following section is all defunct and removed rules.
 They're given the number of the rule-change that removed them from play.
 They're still here in case I ever get around to making a repo of just rule-changes._